houseofcat/turbocookedrabbit/README.md

 <details><summary>Wait!
 What the hell is coming out of <-Messages()</summary>
 <p>

 Great question.
-I toyed with the idea of retruning Letters (and I may still at some point) but for now you receive a `models.Message`.
+I toyed with the idea of returning Letters (and I may still at some point) but for now you receive a `models.Message`.

 Why?
 Because the payload/data/message body is here but more importantly contains the means of acking the message!
 It didn't feel right being merged with a `models.Letter`.